mbeddr/mps-platform-docs/src/doc/docs/languages/double_dispatch.md

 1. ApolloSpacecraft

-The actual method implementation which should be called, is chosen at runtime based solely on the actual type of ship.
-So, only the type of single object is used to select the method, hence the name single dispatch.
+The actual method implementation, which the interpreter should call, is chosen at runtime based solely on the actual type of ship.
+The interpreter only uses the type of a *single* object to select the method, hence the name single dispatch.

-Note: *Single dispatch* is one form of *dynamic dispatch*, for example, the method is chosen at runtime.
-If the method is chosen at compile time (true for all non-virtual methods), it’s called *static dispatch*.
+Note: *Single dispatch* is one form of *dynamic dispatch*.
+For example, the interpreter chooses the method at runtime.
+If the compiler decides the method at compile time (valid for all non-virtual methods), it's called *static dispatch*.

 Now add some asteroids: